aimms/how-to/C_Other/105-adding-named-user-licenses.rst

 Registering Named Users in Network License Manager
 ==================================================

-How to register named users for a license in the Network License Manager.
+How to register Named Users for a Network License in the Network License Manager.

 Adding named users
 --------------------

-When using a network license, an administrator must add them as registered (named) users in the Network License Manager.
+Users can access an AIMMS Network License while connected to the network from any machine, if they are logged in with credentials that are registered in the AIMMS Network License Manager as Registered Users.

+An administrator can add new users by following the steps below.

 1.
     In AIMMS Network License Manager, go to *Maintenance > Maintenance mode*.